Aliases for SLC16A8 Gene

 GeneCards Summary for SLC16A8 Gene

 SLC16A8 (Solute Carrier Family 16 Member 8) is a Protein Coding gene.
 Diseases associated with SLC16A8 include Macular Degeneration, Age-Related, 1.
-Among its related pathways are Basigin interactions and Cell surface interactions at the vascular wall.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Platelet activation, signaling and aggregation.
 GO annotations related to this gene include symporter activity and secondary active monocarboxylate transmembrane transporter activity.
 An important paralog of this gene is SLC16A11.

 UniProtKB/Swiss-Prot Summary for SLC16A8 Gene